grafana/agent/docs/sources/flow/reference/components/otelcol.auth.sigv4.md

 }
 ```

+### Specifying "region" and "service" explicitly and adding a "role" to assume

-In the example below we have also specified configuration to assume a role. `sts_region` has not been
+In this example we have also specified configuration to assume a role. `sts_region` has not been
 provided, so it will default to the value of `region` which is `example_region`.

 ```river